Luiss1776/osTicket-Prereqs/README.md

 <img src="https://i.imgur.com/IVpLg40.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Downloading MySQL
+Download MySQL

 From the installation files, download and install my SQL 5.5.62.
 Go back to downloads & click the MySQL file.
 Click finish, press next, click standard configuration, and click next until you get to the password.
 Your username will be Root, then Create a password.
 Press next and then execute.
 (My SQL CREATES A DATABASE FOR YOU TO STORE TICKETS ON for osTicket.

-CONFIGURATION OF IIS IS BELOW
+*CONFIGURATION OF IIS IS BELOW

 Opening IIS As admin.
 Register PHP from within IIS, INSTALL OSTicket,